desertthunder/bolt/README.md

   default).
 - Show comparison to bash commands that can do the same thing (something like `bolt learn <command>`).
-- Eventually I want to learn nix and flakes and may incorporate or use that instead of this tool 🤷🏽.

 ## Usage 💻